The Real Story Out On The Frontier

 But then again, the performance of emerging markets has been a heck of a lot more lousy in recent months at -8% since early September for emerging markets versus flat for frontier markets over this same more recent time period.

-Does this mean that although investor "tolerance" only goes so far as they "recover their appetite for risk", it has not extend so far as emerging markets in recent months but yet at the same time has leap frogged further down the line to frontier markets at the same time?
+Does this mean that although investor "tolerance" only goes so far as they "recover their appetite for risk," it has not extend so far as emerging markets in recent months but yet at the same time has leap-frogged further down the line to frontier markets at the same time?

-But let's pull back the lense a bit to include a few of the years leading up to 2016 for a better context for EEM versus FM.
+But let's pull back the lens a bit to include a few of the years leading up to 2016 for a better context for EEM versus FM.
 For if one looks at frontier markets versus emerging markets dating back to the start of 2013, FM has been absolutely beating the pants off of emerging markets over this longer time period.
 Perhaps then FM's underperformance relative to EEM in 2016 was instead nothing more than a bit of performance give back between these two global country segments?

 Put simply, frontier markets are actually holding their own against their country market counterparts that rank higher in the development food chain.
 But these comparisons do not even tell the entire story about how frontier market performance actually behaves.